rkgofiitk/academic-issues.github.io/Topics/ForeignUniversities.md

 According to these reports, Prof Kumar broadly lists the following few points of the UGC's draft framework in this respect,

 - These foreign universities will have the last word in curriculum, fees, and recruitment.
-- Foreign HEIs shall set up campuses in India only after getting the necessary approval from UGC.
+- Foreign HEIs shall set up campuses in India after getting the necessary approval from UGC.
 - Universities having overall/subject-wise global rankings within the top 500 would be allowed in the country.
 - NEP had said that top universities of the world would be allowed to operate in India, and a legislative framework would be in place.
 - It is expected to stop the brain drain.